MaciejM-S/marine-rental-api/README.md

 +  REST API

-To provide better undesrtanding of <b>/back-end</b> this description presents information about controllers, routers and functions directories and its subfiles giving you a better understanding of their purpose and functionality:
+To provide better undesrtanding of <b>/back-end</b> this description presents information about controllers and models used in the app:

-# Note that this app has been built before deploying it on render.
+### Note that this app has been built before deploying it on render.

 ### controllers
 - `landingPage.js`: